Azure-Samples/azure-search-dotnet-samples/create-first-app/README.md

 1. Update the appsettings.json with the service and api details of your Azure Search service
 1. Compile and Run the project

+The solutions in this sample have template modifications.
+Methods in Startup.cs have been reordered, with app.UseCookiePolicy() relocated below app.UseMvc(...).
+This change addresses a known issue in .NET Core 2.x MVC apps where TempData is not persisted.

 ## Next steps

 You can learn more about Azure Search on the [official documentation site](https://docs.microsoft.com/azure/search).